Cosys-Lab/Cosys-AirSim/docs/dynamic_objects.md

 - _GroupedTargetPoint_: These are the TargetPoints (waypoints) that the AI will walk between.
 Their only setting is the group ID number to decide which AI group will be able to pick this waypoint to spawn AI and be the target waypoint for them.
 - _GroupedAI_: One can manually spawn an AI by placing these in the world.
 They need to be assigned the Group ID manually to choose which waypoints to target.
 - _GroupedAISpawner_: To automate the spawner of AI, one can use this blueprint.
 It will spawn Ai at the waypoints of the same group.
 A setting is available to configure the fill percentage.
 This will set the percentage of waypoints to spawn AI upon.
 On also has to chose which Skeletal Meshes and their Animation Blueprints can be chosen from.

-## Asset Installation
-To keep this repository free of large asset files, they are stored separately on the CoSys-Lab Data Archive network share.
-You can find the assets for this environment in _/AirSimAssets/HySLAM/_.
-If you do not have access to this shared network drive, please contact CoSys-Lab members.

-There you can find the _Assets_ folder which you can copy to _/airsim/Unreal/Environments/HySLAM/Content_.

-## Initial Setup
-Here are quick steps to get HySLAM environment up and running:

-### Windows

-1. Make sure you have [installed Unreal and built AirSim](build_windows.md).
-2. Navigate to folder `AirSim\Unreal\Environments\HySLAM` and run `update_from_git.bat`.
-3. Double click on generated .sln file to open in Visual Studio.
-4. Make sure `HySLAM` project is the startup project, build configuration is set to `DebugGame_Editor` and `Win64`.
-Hit F5 to run.
-5. Press the Play button in Unreal Editor to start.
-See [how to use AirSim](https://github.com/Microsoft/AirSim/#how-to-use-it).

-#### Changing Code and Rebuilding on Windows
-For Windows, you can just change the code in Visual Studio, press F5 and re-run.
-There are few batch files available in folder `AirSim\Unreal\Environments\HySLAM` that lets you sync code, clean etc.

-### Linux
-1. Make sure you have [built the Unreal Engine and AirSim](build_linux.md).
-2. Navigate to your UnrealEngine repo folder and run `Engine/Binaries/Linux/UE4Editor` which will start Unreal Editor.
-3. On first start you might not see any projects in UE4 editor.
-Click on Projects tab, Browse button and then navigate to `AirSim/Unreal/Environments/HySLAM/HySLAM.uproject`.
-4. If you get prompted for incompatible version and conversion, select In-place conversion which is usually under "More" options.
-If you get prompted for missing modules, make sure to select No so you don't exit.
-5. Finally, when prompted with building AirSim, select Yes.
-Now it might take a while so go get some coffee :).
-6. Press the Play button in Unreal Editor and you will see something like in below video.
-Also see [how to use AirSim](/#how-to-use-it).

-#### Changing Code and Rebuilding on Linux
-For Linux, make code changes in AirLib or Unreal/Plugins folder and then run `./build.sh` to rebuild.
-This step also copies the build output to HySLAM project.
-You can then follow above steps again to re-run.